anmolsharma152/portfolio-website/roadmap.md

 # Personal Website Roadmap

+> All placeholder and fake data has been removed or replaced with real information.
+Future improvements include adding a real resume, further linter/code quality work, and any new features or sections as needed.

+## Recent Linter/Code Quality Improvements
+- Ongoing: Addressing all linter warnings and errors for better type safety, import order, code style, and maintainability.
+- Replacing all `any` types with specific interfaces or `unknown`.
+- Fixing JSX entity errors and improving code readability.
+- Removing unused variables and improving React hooks usage.

 This roadmap outlines the strategic enhancements for evolving your portfolio into a full-featured personal website, including frontend, backend, and infrastructure improvements.

 ---